Grimma: History

 Grimma is of Sorbian origin and was first documented in 1065.
 The Margraves of Meissen and the Electors of Saxony often resided at the castle in the town.

 The town was chosen as one of three government elite boarding schools, the 'Princely Schools of Saxony', in 1550.
 The purpose of these schools was to educate future civil servants and to prepare them for further studies at universities which is why a number of historical personalities are biographically related to this rather small town.
 The Gymnasium St. Augustine still exists today as one of only a few public boarding schools in Saxony.

-Grimma was the scene of witch trials between 1494–1701.
+Grimma was the scene of witch trials between 1494 and 1701.
 At least two women were executed as witches.

 Due to the town being located at the second main railway line between Leipzig and Dresden (via Meissen), the town developed well in the 19th century.

 By 1890 the population had reached 8,957.